-For instructions on how to connect the DLPC3420 controller, the DLPA2000/2005, and the DMD together, see the reference design schematic.
+For connecting together the DLPC3434 controller, the DLPA2000/2005/3000, and the DLP230KP DMD, see the reference design schematic.
 When a circuit board layout is created from this schematic a very small circuit board is possible.
 An example small board layout is included in the reference design data base.
 Layout guidelines should be followed to achieve a reliable projector.